Positive psychology: Psychiatry

 Positive psychology influenced psychiatry and led to more widespread promotion of practices including well-being therapy, positive psychotherapy, and an integration of positive psychology in therapeutic practice.

 Benefits of positive influences can be seen in practices like positive psychological interventions (PPIs).
 It is an intervention designed to promote positive outcomes by implying positive activities such as imposing adaptive personality traits to be praised and encouraged.
 Research has found that PPIs has the potential to improve medical and psychiatric disorders of individuals with depression and suicidal levels.
 Department of Developmental Services (DDS) did a research on a 52-year-old single gay man with bipolar II disorder and attention deficit hyperactive disorder (ADHD) with low self-esteem.
 In addition, there were other focuses of this research: promoting kindness behavior, identifying, and encouraging internal strengths to reach a fulfilling life.
-PPIs increases the individuality's purpose with constant strengthen on personality traits and behavior positivity.

 Psychoanalysis can be used to treat mental illnesses such as depression as it focuses on identifying the conscious and unconscious motivations and behaviors affecting one's life.
 Treatment using psychoanalysis runs in a longer duration by practicing free association to promote personal growth.
 Cognitive behavioral therapy (CBT), a common type of psychotherapy, focuses on both psychoanalysis and behavioral analysis: psychoanalysts focusing on conscious and unconscious motivations, behaviorists focusing on objectively measured behaviors.
 Therapy such as exposure therapy helps people with specific aspects of depression, or more specific cases like social phobia.

 Positive psychology may assist those recovering from traumatic brain injury (TBI).
 TBI rehabilitation practices rely on bettering the patient's life by getting them to engage (or re-engage) in normal everyday practices, an idea which is related to tenets of positive psychology.
 While the empirical evidence for positive psychology is limited, positive psychology's focus on small successes, optimism, and prosocial behavior promises to improve the social and emotional well-being of TBI patients.